Stremio/stremio-addon-sdk/docs/advanced.md

 ### Searching in Catalogs

-To state that your catalog supports searching, you'd need to set it in `extraSupported`:
+To state that your catalog supports searching, you'd need to set it in the `extra` property:

 ```json
 catalogs: [